create3000/x_ite/docs/_posts/components/Shape/Material.md

 ### SFColor [in, out] **specularColor** 0 0 0 <small>[0,1]</small>

 Specular highlights are brightness reflections (example: shiny spots on an apple).
+Interchange profile

+#### Hint

-Interchange profile hint: this field may be ignored, applying the default value regardless.
+- This field may be ignored, applying the default value regardless.

 ### SFString [in, out] **specularTextureMapping** ""